BettKev/phase-1-code-challenge-3/README.md

-# Movie Theater Ticket Manager
+# Flatdango Movie Theater Ticket Manager
 This project is a simple JavaScript-based web application designed to manage and update movie ticket data for a theater.
 It works with a JSON data structure containing a list of movies, allowing users to update key information such as ticket availability (tickets_sold) and theater capacity for each movie.

 The application is built to simulate ticket management operations where movie details are dynamically updated based on specific conditions, making it useful for learning purposes or basic movie ticket management in a small theater.